(Hearing Assessment; Hearing Test; Audiology; Audiography)

 - If others have commented that your television is too loud or that you speak too loudly

-- If it is hard for you to follow a conversation when you’re in a large group or in a noisy place
+- If it is hard for you to understand a conversation when you are in a large group or a noisy place

 - Difficulties with speech and language development